GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 Then use tweezers to place the diode on the pads and reheat the solder to secure the diode.\
 **IMAGE**

-Now solder the second pad.
+Now you can solder the second pad.